PatrickLouys/no-framework-tutorial/8-dependency-injector.md

 Now all your controller constructor dependencies will be automatically resolved with Auryn.

-Go back to your `HelloWorldController.php` and change it to the following:
+Go back to your `HelloWorldPresenter.php` and change it to the following:

 ```php
 <?php